SiciliaLeco/EyeGaze/README.md

 #### 5.3 Determine two-eye ground truth

-For the two-eye estimation problem, In th  2017’s paper *MPIIGaze: Real-World Dataset and Deep Appearance-Based Gaze Estimation*, they propose a method that set the ground truth of both eyes, which is, the mean gaze vector originating from the centre of both eyes is defined as ground-truth of gaze vectors.
+For the two-eye estimation problem, In th  2017’s paper *MPIIGaze: Real-World Dataset and Deep Appearance-Based Gaze Estimation*, they propose a method that set the ground truth of both eyes, which is, the mean gaze vector originating from the centre of both eyes is defined as ground-truth of gaze vectors.
 Nonetheless, this can't acurrately represent the true relationship between two eyes.
 Instead, we should collect data for both eyes separately.